agilajah/agilajah.github.io/_posts/2018-07-18-generative-modelling-1-driving-simulator.md

 **Disclaimer:** This article was originally published on my LinkedIn ([click here](https://www.linkedin.com/pulse/generative-modeling-febi-agil-ifdillah/)) on January 30, 2018.

 >
-> “What I cannot create, I do not understand.”  —Richard Feynman
+> “What I cannot create, I do not understand.”  — Richard Feynman
 >

 ## Introduction